thamar-solorio/acl-pub/book.md

 title: NAACL 2015 book information for workshop chairs
 ---

-# How to produce proceedings for NAACL 2015
+# How to produce proceedings for NAACL 2016

 This page is for conference organizers (main conference, workshop & demo chairs) who need to put together a book for inclusion in the NAACL proceedings.
-The book deadline is **April 15**, unless you have negotiated an extension.
+The book deadline is **May 10**, unless you have negotiated an extension.

 ## Instructions